Start Here

 /imagesList available base images for provisioning.

-/tariffsList the tariffs you can apply to a VM.
+/tariffsList the tariff identifiers you can apply to a VM.

 /projectsCreate the project that will own the VM.